-First, the good news: Workplace injuries in Canada are decreasing.
+First, the good news: Workplace injuries in many provinces are decreasing (PDF).
 Next, the better news: You can help reduce that number even more.

 If you’re looking for ways to make your business the safest it has ever been, we’re here to help.
-With these tips and safety giveaway ideas, you can encourage employees to make safety a top priority.
+With these tips and safety promotional item ideas, you can encourage employees to make safety a top priority.

 Provide ample training